drbean/edit/jeffreykuo/Send_thermal_pad.md

 ![](media\image1.png){width="5.118110236220472in"
 height="2.1669936570428696in"}

 Figure 1.
-Schematic route of the hydrolysis-polycondensation method for silicone resin synthesis
+Schematic route of the hydrolysis-polycondensation of silicone resins

 Table 2.
 Components and their quantities in the silicone resin synthesis

-**Preparations of elastomeric thermal pads from silicon resins and h-BN**
+**Preparations of elastomeric thermal pads from silicone resins and h-BN**

 The elastomeric thermal pads were formed with the thermoforming process,